 Pour water directly onto the soil.
 Make sure you wet all the roots.

-It’s also important to not over-saturate the soil or give it too little water.
+It’s also important not to over-saturate the soil or give it too little water.
 Therefore, before you water, be sure to check the soil moisture.

 If the top inch of soil feels dry, it’s time to water your plant.
 If the soil is wet, wait a few more days before watering again.